-Although by this definition they include hard-bodied plugs and crankbaits, when saltwater fishermen talk about swimbaits they're normally referring to soft-plastic fish-like lures, and it's these lures (which are also known as shads) that we'll feature on here.
+Although by this definition they include hard-bodied plugs and crankbaits, when saltwater fishermen talk about swimbaits they're normally referring to soft plastic fish-like lures, and it's these lures (which are also known as shads and pogies) that we'll feature on here.

 Some are designed specifically for trolling from a boat and others for casting from the shore - and some can be used for both.

-Although much less durable than their hard-moulded cousins - the fishing plugs - they do have a least one advantage over them, and this is it ...
+Although much less durable than their hard-moulded cousins, they do have one significant advantage over them, and this is it...

-These are manufactured as a complete unit with an integral hook and weighted body, and there are literally hundreds to choose from.
+These are manufactured as a complete unit with an integral hook and an encapsulated weighted head, and there are literally hundreds to choose from.
 Some are very effective lures and others are much less so, and telling one from the other is not possible from its appearance.

 Of particular importance are the eyes, as it's these that give the predator something to home in on.

-As a UK angler, if I'm shore fishing with swimbaits, the odds are that sea bass are my target.
+If I'm shore fishing with these lures, the odds are that sea bass are my target.
 And it will usually be over rough ground, probably a from rock fishing mark and there'll be some tide running.